justclint/vagrant-lemp/README.md

 When logged into the VM, your project files are in /var/www

 This is the vanilla setup.
-Depending on your application, you may need to make config adjustments for roles like nginx, php or mysql.
+Depending on your application, you may need to make configuration adjustments.

-Once you confirm your project is working commit this to your new repository.
+Once you confirm your project is working commit this to your new repository and replace this readme contents with your new info.